Download and print as a PDF (191kB pdf)

 Most children have excellent sight and do not need to wear glasses.

 All children should have vision screening done at state schools (between the ages of four and five).
-However, if there are problems and they are not picked up at an early age, the child may have permanently reduced vision in one or both eyes.
+If there are problems and they are not picked up at an early age, the child may have permanently reduced vision in one or both eyes.

 If you have any concerns about your child’s eyes, or if there is a history of squint or lazy eye in the family, do not wait for the vision screening at school.
-Take your child to your HV or GP to be referred to the orthoptist or to a local optometrist for a sight test.
+Take your child to your Health Visitor or GP to be referred to the orthoptist or to a local optometrist (specialist eye doctors) for a sight test.
 This is free under the NHS for children under 16.

 Your child does not have to be able to read or talk to have a sight test.

-If they don’t seem to be able to focus on you properly.
-For example, if they can’t follow you and recognise your facial gestures, or if their eyes wander when they are looking at you.
-It could suggest a problem.
+If they do not seem to be able to focus on you properly (for example, if they can’t follow you and recognise your facial gestures, or if their eyes wander when they are looking at you), it could suggest a problem.

-About 2% to 3% of all children have a lazy eye, clinically known as ‘amblyopia’.
+About 2% to 3% of all children have a lazy eye, also called ‘amblyopia’.
 This may be because they have one eye that is much more short or long-sighted than the other, or they may have a squint (where the eyes are not lined up together).

 - One eye turns in or out.
 This may be easier to spot when the child is tired.